jliu70/adafruit.usedgoodies.com/docs/glossary/microcontroller.md

 ## Microcontrollers vs General Purpose Computer

 - Use of microcontrollers is fine for most cases
-- When you need more computational power, you may want to use a [Raspberry Pi](https://www.raspberrypi.com)
+- When you need more computational power, you may want to use a [Raspberry Pi](raspberry_pi.md)
-    - For example, if you wish to have a web dashboard to interface with, then you will need to use a Raspberry Pi
+    - For example, if you wish to have a web dashboard to interface with

 ## Comparison of Raspberry Pi to Arduino